Walnut Street Prison: Balloon flight

+Solitary confinement

 A new cellblock, called the "penitentiary house," was added in 1790.
 Built within the courtyard of the existing structure, it included a series of small cells for individual prisoners.
 The cells and the corridors connecting them were arranged to prevent prisoners from communicating with each other.
 Windows were high up (the cells had 9 ft ceilings) and grated and louvered to prevent prisoners from looking onto the street.
 Each cell had a mattress, a water tap, and a privy pipe.

-As a penitentiary, solitary confinement was the goal, but such facilities were available for about a third of those admitted.
-Other prisoners were made to sleep naked in a common room.